 - Turn the bowl a quarter turn and repeat 3 more times until you have stretched and folded the dough from all four sides.

 - Leave the dough to rest covered until the next 30 minutes are up.

-- After the 3 sets of stretch and folds you can try and do a windowpane test to see how gluten development is coming along, but it can be hard because the addins might cut the pane.
-The long autolyse should have made sure that gluten is properly developed.
+- After the three sets of stretch and folds, you can try a windowpane test to see how gluten development is coming along, but it can be tricky because the add-ins might cut the pane.
+The long autolyse should have made sure that gluten is adequately developed.

 - Leave the dough to rest until it's grown by 20-40% and looks more puffy.
 It usually takes 2½ hours at 21°C/70°F with a good and active starter, but judge your own dough.

 Divide and preshape – about 15:30/3.30 pm

 - When the dough has finished bulk, it's time to divide the dough and preshape it.

 - Pour the dough onto your unfloured kitchen counter.

-- Using your bench scraper cut the dough in two equally sized pieces.
+- Using your bench scraper, cut the dough into two equally sized pieces.

 - Put one part of the dough to the side.

-- Grab the dough with your bench scraper and flip it upside down, so that the part that was facing the table is now upwards.
+- Grab the dough with your bench scraper and flip it upside down so that the part facing the table is now upwards.

 - Put your bench scraper behind the dough and pull it forward over the table so that the front of the dough is pulled down underneath the dough ball.
 You can use your other hand to guide the dough.

 - When the dough ball can't get any further, put the bench scraper in front of the ball and push it forward while turning the scraper around so that you end up behind the ball again.